-I attended the famous Tucson Gem and Mineral show for the first time in February of this year.
+I attended the famous Tucson Gem and Mineral show for the first time in February of 2020.
 I couldn't resist buying many different rough gemstones to incorporate in my jewelry lines.

 The Bedrock Rose Merlinite Gemstone Jewelry line began in May when I began slicing the rough Merlinite I brought back from Tucson.

 When I start cutting into a rough gemstone, I'm not sure what I'm going to find until the inside has been exposed.
 The Merlinite didn't disappoint, revealing the most amazing picturesque scenes.
 The black dendrites that are exposed in the white and translucent quartz look similar to landscapes.